ethereum/portal-network-specs/state-network.md

 state root node of the trie.

-### Gossip
+### Bridge Node Responsibilities

-> TODO: this section still needs to be updated.

-Each time a new block is added to their view of the chain, a set of merkle proofs which are all anchored to `Header.state_root` is generated which contains:
+Each time a new block is added to their view of the chain, a set of merkle proofs which are all anchored to `Header.state_root` is generated which
+contains:

 - Account trie Data:
+    - All of the new and modified account nodes from the state trie.
     - All of the intermediate and leaf trie nodes from the account trie necessary to prove new and modified accounts.
 - Contract Storage trie data:
+    - All of the new and modified storage slots from each modified contract storage trie.
     - All of the intermediate and leaf trie nodes from each contract storage trie necessary to prove new and modified storage slots.
 - All contract bytecode for newly created contracts

-> TODO: Figure out language for defining which trie nodes from this proof the bridge node must initialize gossip.

-> TODO: Determine mechanism for contract code.

-The receiving DHT node will propagate the data to nearby nodes from their routing table.
+A bridge should compute the content-id values for all of this new state data and sort the data by proximity to its own node-id.
+Beginning with the content that is *closest* to its own node-id it should proceed to GOSSIP each individual piece of content to nodes interested in that content.